exoplatform/exo-documentation/docs/ManageTasks.rst

 Labels tab
 ````````````

-The "Labels" tab allows you to search for tasks labelled with the inputted one.
+The "Labels" tab allows you to filter tasks based on their labels.

 |NewTask16|